briangor/node-bored-api/README.md

 ## Node & The Bored API
-A Nodejs backend app consuming The Bored API and deployed in Heroku
+A Nodejs backend app consuming The Bored API and deployed on Render